-You will also love Fried Butterfly Shrimp Recipe (Easy and Crunchy), Stuffed Salmon Recipe with Shrimp and Crab, Classic Lobster Bisque Recipe (Easy), and King Crab Salad Recipe (Simple and Easy).
+You will also love Fried Butterfly Shrimp Recipe (Easy and Crunchy), Stuffed Salmon Recipe with Shrimp and Crab, Classic Lobster Bisque Recipe (Easy), Shrimp Salad, and King Crab Salad Recipe (Simple and Easy).
 If you are wondering what to serve with crab cakes- get inspired here.

 Easy Crab Cakes Recipe (no egg)

 I fell in love with authentic Maryland crab cakes when I visited Maryland as a child.
 The Chesapeake Bay is home to Maryland’s famous blue crabs.

 This recipe is inspired by my dad's *famous* and delicious crab cakes.
 I request his crab cakes every chance I get.
 They are filled with lump crab meat and contain just the right spices and filling to make any crab lover swoon.

 They are baked to golden brown perfection and served with a squeeze of fresh lemon juice (or tartar sauce, if desired).

 This is recipe is similar to my dad's but made without using eggs in the filling to create eggless crab cakes.
 I love this easy recipe, and it is beautiful for all of those with egg allergies.